BrendaMichelle/flatiron-gardens/README.md

     - After submitting, the user should be redirected to the new garden’s show page
 4. Edit Garden Form
     - Add controller actions and views necessary to show a form to edit a new garden.
 The form should have:
-        -An input for the name, number_of_employees, length, and width -A button to save the edits
+        - An input for the name, number_of_employees, length, and width
+        - A button to save the edits
     - After submitting, the user should be redirected to the edited garden’s show page